Wine is about grapes, terroir and, to some extent, people. Sake is about people and, to a lesser extent, rice.

 Shirai shows the challenges of the sake industry: It’s difficult to attract and keep workers for such a long winter, and the young owner must spend his summer wooing new customers.
 The former will always be tough, but the film might help with the latter.

-This article first appeared in W&S February 2017.
+This story was featured in W&S January 2017.